 Read time 10 minutes

-If you’re looking for a more feature-rich and powerful email experience, Microsoft Outlook is the way to go.
 Windows Live Mail doesn’t offer the same features and benefits as Outlook.
+If you want a more feature-rich and powerful email experience, Microsoft Outlook is the way to go.
 Here are some of the key advantages that Outlook has over Windows Live Mail:

 - Better organization:

 With Outlook, you can easily organize your emails into different folders and subfolders.
-This makes it much easier to find old emails and keep track of important conversations.
+This makes finding old emails much more manageable and makes it easier to keep track of important conversations.

 - More powerful search:

-Outlook’s search function is much more powerful than Windows Live Mail, making it easy to find exactly what you’re looking for.
+Outlook’s search function is much more powerful than Windows Live Mail, making finding exactly what you want easier.

 - More customization options:

 With Outlook, you can customize nearly every aspect of the program to suit your needs.
-For example, you can change the way emails are displayed, add, or remove buttons from the toolbar, and much more.
+For example, you can change how emails are displayed, add or remove buttons from the toolbar, and much more.

 - Better support for external accounts:

-If you have email accounts with other providers (such as Gmail), Outlook makes it easy to add and manage them.
-Windows Live Mail, on the other hand, only supports a limited number of external accounts.
+If you have email accounts with other providers (such as Gmail), Outlook makes adding and managing them easy.
+On the other hand, Windows Live Mail only supports a limited number of external accounts.